-Welcome to this special edition of our quarterly newsletter, giving you new free resources to support conversations about climate and ecology in the lead-up to COP15 on Biodiversity in October, and COP26 on Climate in Glasgow in November.
+This guide was produced for our Autumn quarterly newsletter, offering free resources to support conversations about climate and ecology in the lead-up to COP15 on Biodiversity in October, and COP26 on Climate in Glasgow in November.

-These resources are being released in time for the upcoming Great Big Green Week, Climate Fringe Week, and also the Global Climate Strike on 24th September.
+These resources were released in time for Great Big Green Week, Climate Fringe Week, and also the Global Climate Strike on 24th September.
 These follow on from two weeks of Extinction Rebellion’s Impossible Revolution in August and a summer of extreme weather (see our collecting project of extreme weather stories).

 Ideas for Creative Climate Conversations